rmello4d/TheSustainableDeveloper/learn_how_to_code.md

 Computer languages are minimal.
 Think about 50 reserved words for example, which is the real case of a language called JAVA.

-Lets say we want the computer to simulate a person 'running' (John).
+Lets say we want the computer to simulate a 'running' person (John).
 The problem is, the computer vocabulary does not have 'run' as a word.

 How Developers put John to run ?

 Lets assume that 'step' and 'speed' are words available in our computer's language.
-Great!
 We get these 2 words and tell the computer the following instructions :

 ```
 step,